brokoli777/SecureGuard/README.md

 npm run dev
 ```

-The application is also hosted online on vercel.
+The application is also hosted online on vercel at https://secure-guard-three.vercel.app